KNHaw/ThunderbirdObsidianClipper/docs/user-guide.md

   vault to place clipped emails.
 If this parameter is left blank, new notes in Obsidian will appear in the location indicated in 'Settings->Files & Links->Default location for new notes'.
   By default, this is usually the most recent folder in use in the Obsidian app.
+- *Message Attachments (Optional Feature)* - To save email attachments with clipped emails, do the following:
+    - Set the checkbox labeled "Enable saving of email attachments" and save the setting.
+Because the configuration steps below need to be run before attachments can be saved, ObsidianClipper requires this manual step and will not by default save attachments.
+    - Choose a location inside your Obsidian vault where the attachment files should go and enter the path to it in the "Attachment Save Folder" field.
+This should be relative to the Obsidian vault's root directory.
+    For example, setting this parameter to 'business/important emails/_resources' would place your clipped emails into a '_resources' folder beneath 'business/important emails' inside your vault.
+This value is what sets the path to attachments in the _MSGATTACHMENTLIST template, below.
+    If not properly set your clipped email will not point to the clipped attachments.
+    - ObsidianClipper can't change the default location to save files like attachments, so read the section "Attachment Permissions" carefully to set the path for saving files.
 - *Note Filename and Content Templates* - These two fields allow a user to specify how notes clipped from emails are named and how data is saved in Obsidian by use of placeholders in the text.
 See the Options tab of the add-on for a brief rundown of the different placeholder fields or the [Placeholders](#Placeholders) section of this guide for the definitive list of